‘You are not alone, we are in this together’, declare UN staffers in Lebanon

 Leading this initiative was Mona Fattah, Chairperson of the UN Economic and Social Commission for Western Asia (ESCWA) Staff Council, a Sustainable Development Officer at the Commission.

-We are witnessing a huge catastrophe and I am literally devastated by the chaos and destruction that hit the neighborhoods of Beirut and adjacent areas.
-I hope we will be able to recover.”
+We are witnessing a huge catastrophe and I am literally devastated by the chaos and destruction that hit the neighbourhoods of Beirut and adjacent areas.
+I hope we will be able to recover."

 Kindness and solidarity